Cosmic ray: Primary cosmic rays

 This abundance difference is a result of the way in which secondary cosmic rays are formed.
-Carbon and oxygen nuclei collide with interstellar matter to form lithium, beryllium and boron in a process termed cosmic ray spallation.
+Carbon and oxygen nuclei collide with interstellar matter to form lithium, beryllium, and boron, an example of cosmic ray spallation.
 Spallation is also responsible for the abundances of scandium, titanium, vanadium, and manganese ions in cosmic rays produced by collisions of iron and nickel nuclei with interstellar matter.

 At high energies the composition changes and heavier nuclei have larger abundances in some energy ranges.
 Current experiments aim at more accurate measurements of the composition at high energies.

 Primary cosmic ray antimatter

 Satellite experiments have found evidence of positrons and a few antiprotons in primary cosmic rays, amounting to less than 1% of the particles in primary cosmic rays.
 These do not appear to be the products of large amounts of antimatter from the Big Bang, or indeed complex antimatter in the universe.
 Rather, they appear to consist of only these two elementary particles, newly made in energetic processes.

 Preliminary results from the presently operating Alpha Magnetic Spectrometer (AMS-02) on board the International Space Station show that positrons in the cosmic rays arrive with no directionality.
 In September 2014, new results with almost twice as much data were presented in a talk at CERN and published in Physical Review Letters.
 A new measurement of positron fraction up to 500 GeV was reported, showing that positron fraction peaks at a maximum of about 16% of total electron+positron events, around an energy of 275 ± 32 GeV.
 At higher energies, up to 500 GeV, the ratio of positrons to electrons begins to fall again.
 The absolute flux of positrons also begins to fall before 500 GeV, but peaks at energies far higher than electron energies, which peak about 10 GeV.
 These results on interpretation have been suggested to be due to positron production in annihilation events of massive dark matter particles.

 Cosmic ray antiprotons also have a much higher average energy than their normal-matter counterparts (protons).
 They arrive at Earth with a characteristic energy maximum of 2 GeV, indicating their production in a fundamentally different process from cosmic ray protons, which on average have only one-sixth of the energy.